uber/uber-node-spruce/README.md

             'useColor' : false,
     };

+`stripNewlines` determines whether the logger should remove newlines from all log messages.
+This is useful when logging things like xml or json.

 `dateFormat` is the string used to specify how the date should appear. it uses standard strftime options, although I did not implement day of the year (%j) or week of the year (%u).